-Build in Public
+Build in Partnership

-What is Building in Public?
+What is Building in Partnership?

-• What you're building and why
+• What you're building and why — roadmap updates, shipped features, progress milestones

-Why Build in Public?
+Why Build in Partnership?

 Getting Started